fossas/fossa-cli/docs/features/custom-license-and-keyword-searches.md

 ## Configuring custom-license searches for your whole organization

-If you want to scan for the same custom licenses for every project you analyze with `fossa analyze`, you can set up custom license scans in FOSSA's admin UI.
+If you want to search for the same custom licenses for every project you analyze with `fossa analyze`, you can set up custom license searches in FOSSA's admin UI.

 In order to do this you must have permission to edit your admin's Integration Settings.
 If you have this permission, you can go to the "account settings" page, click on the "Integrations" tab and then the "Custom License Scans" sub-navigation.